lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-And here's the final effect:
+And here's the final codepen:

-<iframe height='420' scrolling='no' title="Animating items once they're loaded (scale)" src='//codepen.io/lenymo/embed/debyMM/?height=420&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>
+<iframe class="codepen" height='420' scrolling='no' title="Animating items once they're loaded (scale)" src='//codepen.io/lenymo/embed/debyMM/?height=420&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>

 Unlike the preloader animation, the timing of these animations isn't particularly mathematical.
-It's more focused on achieving a smooth "buttery" effect.
+What's more important is achieving a smooth "buttery" effect.

 ### Adding rotation and a spring-back effect

-Next I'll demonstrate how a few additional CSS tweaks can further enhance our animation.
+Our animation is looking fine but some additional CSS trickery will enhance our animation further.

-Firstly we'll add some additional transform effects to our <code>@keyframes</code> rules.
+Let's add some additional transform effects to our <code>@keyframes</code> rules.

 {{< highlight scss >}}
 @keyframes fade-in {